tiy-lv-python-2016-02/freds-list-systems/README.md

-# Fred's List Final
+# Fred's List Systems

 ## Description
-This is the last time we will be using Fred's List for class.
 This assignment will be to push Fred's List live manually and create a server with the appropraite systems running to serve the site competely and scalably.

 ## Learning Objectives
 * Basic systems administration